-All organisations must provide pastoral care and support to their exchange students and report regularly to us.
+All organisations must provide pastoral care and support to their exchange students and report regularly to the Ministry of Education.

-EPO students don’t have to attend a school that is a Code of Practice signatory.
+EPO students don’t have to attend a school that's a Code of Practice signatory.

 List of approved EPOs and contact details

-These organisations are approved to offer secondary school student exchanges in New Zealand.
-If you are a student interested in going on an exchange you'll need to contact the organisation directly.
+Thes following organisations are approved to offer secondary school student exchanges in New Zealand.
+If you're a student interested in going on an exchange you'll need to contact the organisation directly.

 Applying to be an approved EPO

-We will assess the application on all criteria in the application form, and consult with other Government agencies as appropriate (for example, the New Zealand Qualifications Authority and Immigration New Zealand).
+We'll assess the application on all criteria in the application form, and consult with other government agencies as appropriate, for example, the New Zealand Qualifications Authority (NZQA) and Immigration New Zealand.
 We may contact you for further clarification or supporting documentation.

 Establishing an EPO

-- read the guidance information in the EPO application form [DOCX, 107 KB] to understand our expectations of EPOs.
+- guidance information in the EPO application form to understand our expectations of EPOs

-We also strongly encourage you to research both the international education and exchange sector and the communities you will be placing inbound students in to or recruiting outbound students from, so you can best target your exchange offerings.
+We also strongly encourage you to research both the international education and exchange sector and the communities you'll be placing inbound students into or recruiting outbound students from, so you can best target your exchange offerings.

-- Education (Pastoral Care of International Students) Code of Practice 2016 (external link) (including the Guidelines for Schools) and toolkit
+View the Education (Pastoral Care of International Students) Code of Practice 2016, including the Guidelines for Schools) and toolkit.

-- The education system in New Zealand (external link) and information about secondary schools in particular (external link)
+Read about education in New Zealand and about secondary schools in particular.

-The Companies Office (external link) website allows you to form and maintain companies, search the register of companies and file annual returns.
-It also has information about incorporated societies and trusts.
+The Companies Office website allows you to form and maintain a company, search the register of companies and file annual returns.
+It also has information about incorporated socities and trusts.

-- The Ministry of Business, Innovation and Employment (external link) provides information about starting a business in New Zealand.
+The Ministry of Business, Innovation and Employment's (MBIE) business.govt.nz website provides information about starting a business in New Zealand

-- The Charities Commission (external link) is responsible for registering and monitoring charitable organisations in New Zealand.
+The Charities Commission is responsible for registering and monitoring charitable organisations in New Zealand.
 Its website includes a guide to the Charities Act 2005 and the register of charities.